YusufGandhi/ArtAndInteractionMajorProject/README.md

-# Art And Interaction Major Project
+# Art And Interaction In New Media ANU Major Project

 ## Ideas
 Users will have several minutes to learn about different ghost stories in Indonesia.